Running, the Christian Walk

 Considering the comparisons drawn, here are a few takeaways.

-The answer boils largely down to discipline.
-Someone who is serious about either pursuit will get after it with regularity, perhaps even every day.
 Just as the runner pounds the pavement each day, the Christian prays and pours over the Scriptures daily to get to know the God of the Bible, who has revealed Himself to us in its pages.
 What seems as a great gap in physical ability or knowledge is slowly, systematically chiseled away by persistence and discipline.

-Endurance is built over time
+Endurance for both is built over time

-Just as the new runner will probably not be able to run a 10k race the first week, the new Christian will by no means immediately have the answers to all their questions, or have a solid grasp of the coherent story of human redemption woven throughout the pages of the Bible.
+Just as the new runner will probably not be able to run a 10k race the first week, the new Christian will by no means immediately have the answers to all their questions or have a solid grasp of the coherent story of human redemption woven throughout the pages of the Bible.
 These things take time.
 An inordinate amount of time.
 A lifetime, in fact.

-As the runner and the Christian continue to plod away toward their respective missions, things begin to change for the better.
-What once was maybe only two minutes of running before stopping to walk becomes three, then five, then 10, then 45.
 What once was a mystery about the ways of God becomes a fascination, then a foundation of knowledge as truth after truth is revealed in Scripture and through prayer and fellowship with other Christians.
 The progress each one makes with consistency is truly remarkable.
 Which brings me to my next point. 🙂

 Progress is established with endurance

 It is those situations that show us that we do not labor in vain (1 Corinthians 15:58).
-Our discipline creates endurance, our endurance produces progress.
+Our discipline creates endurance; our endurance produces progress.

-To the Christian, similar advice applies.
-Keep a journal of your spiritual progress.
-When you learn something new in your time with God, write it down.
 When you’re struggling with a certain sin, write it down.
-(Also, confess it to God and ask for His help in overcoming it, of course.)
+(Also, confess it to God and ask for His help in overcoming it.)
 When a truth from God hits you in a fresh way, write it down.
-This journal, just like the runner’s log, will provide immense encouragement as you look back on all the ways God has been working in your life.
+This journal, just like the runner’s log, will provide immense encouragement as you reflect on all the ways God has worked in your life.

 Don’t give up.
 Keep running the race.
 Keep plodding along.
 With an eye on the great things already accomplished, know that it just keeps getting better.